Nagelfar/RestaurantKata/README.md

 A manager designs the menu, which describes all the items served by the restaurant.

 - the menu with all of the items is presented to a customer.
 A item of the menu has a name, a nutrition information and a price.
-- to ensure the nutrition information is up-to-date with the ingredients served, details about them have to be retrieved from the cook.
+- to ensure the nutrition information is up-to-date with the ingredients served, details about them are retrieved from the cook.
-- the cashier asks for item prices
+- the cashier asks for current item prices

 ### Table service - helping the guest at the table

 A waitress/waiter interacts with the guest, who orders items from the menu.

 - takes the order for several menu items from guests
-- forwards the food order to the food preparation and responds to the customer with an estimated waiting time
+- forwards the food order to the food preparation
+- responds to the customer with an estimated waiting time based on information from the cook and his experience
 - forwards drink orders to delivery

 ### Food preparation - cooking a delicious meal